hibana-enclave/sgx-lkl/README.md

 ---

 > **Note**: For unknown reasons, the user space APIC mapping with custom user space IRQ handler could freeze the kernel.
 The solution is to use kernel space IRQ handler for SGX-step signals, read this [commit](https://github.com/jovanbulck/sgx-step/commit/b6a3181724c0e13cb2237504987ac8285488b040#diff-e4d66bd49b852f9a1c9f8bfefa26a011f90f9f9d3c5dc35fa280d8522bfa0525L200).
-One of the underlying reasons may be purposed in this [PR](https://github.com/jovanbulck/sgx-step/pull/59), but I don't have time to confirm that.
+One of the underlying reasons may be purposed in this [PR](https://github.com/jovanbulck/sgx-step/pull/59), but I will check it later.

 ---